Meet Cobi Konadu

 the Founder of Konadu Health & Wellness

-Living with Lupus has shaped the way I move through the world—and it influences every aspect of who I am.
+Living with lupus has shaped the way I move through the world—and the way I work with clients.

-It shifted the way I understand time, energy, and what matters.
-It reshaped my relationship with my body.
-It taught me that healing isn’t something you chase—it’s something you practice, slowly, honestly, and with deep devotion.
+It changed how I understand time, energy, and capacity, and reshaped my relationship with my body.
+It taught me that healing isn’t something you force or chase, but something you practice slowly, honestly, and in relationship.

 The work behind the work